-Former WBO light heavyweight world champ and the first Mexican to capture a world title at 175 lb, Julio Cesar Gonzalez, died Saturday night, victim of a hit-and-run drunk driver while riding his motorcycle in his native Guerrero Negro, Baja California, Mexico.
+Former WBO light heavyweight world champ and the first Mexican to capture a world title at 175 lb, Julio Cesar Gonzalez, died Saturday night, victim of a hit-and-run drunk driver while riding his tuck in his native Guerrero Negro, Baja California, Mexico.
 He was medically treated by the local hospital and everything was supposed to be cover by the truck accident claims done by his lawyer.
 Unfortunately he could not resist the treatment.

 Gonzalez, 35 at the time of his death, represented Mexico in the 1996 Olympic Games in Atlanta, but was eliminated in the first round by future world cruiserweight champ, Vasili Jirov.